tgc-bot/FourAcesContracts/Membership.md

     5. When a winner has been decided by the M.O.G., those winnings previously seized SHALL be handed over to the Member who won.

+# Motions and Amendments

+## Motions

+1. Any Member of the Casino MAY table a Motion that modifies the Contract.
+2. This Motion is then debated on until the end of the day in which it was tabled.
+3. Then, any Amendments to the Motion may further be tabled by any other Members
+    1. The Chair of the Council shall then select, with advise from Council, a number (or total) of Amendments that shall be brought to vote before the Members.
+    2. Each Amendment selected is then put before the Members and debated on; a vote is then taken as to whether that specific Amendment be included into the overall Motion.
+       Such a vote requires only a simple majority of all Members to pass.
+4. Then, the overall Motion, whether amended or not, is then put before the Members of the Casino as to whether it should become enforced.
+This motion requires both a simple majority of all Members and a supermajority of Council Members to pass.

+ ## Requirements on submitting

+ 1. Any Motions passed must refer to an accompanying [pull request](https://github.com/CheAle14/FourAcesContracts/pulls) to ensure that the changes are well documentated.
+ 2. Any Amendments to the Motion (if passed) must be carried out by commit to the pull request in question.
+ 3. Once a Motion has been passed, it should become the active ('master' branch) version on GitHub, and the PDF version will be held invalid until a new PDF has been produced.

 # Other Additional Rules